jtyr/pre-commit-hooks/README.md

 This hook is an extension of the original `pre-commit` implementation of running checks in a [Docker image](https://pre-commit.com/index.html#docker_image).
-It's using the actual `pre-commit` code but it extends it with functionality for a better detection of the "Docker in Docker" scenario.
-The detection comprise of these checks:
+It's using the actual `pre-commit` code but it extends it with functionality for a better detection of the "Docker in Docker" scenario (e.g. when running in a custom Docker image in GitHub Workflows).
+The detection comprise of these
+checks:

 - [Using Control Groups](https://www.baeldung.com/linux/is-process-running-inside-container#using-control-groups)
 - [Existence of `.dockerenv`](https://www.baeldung.com/linux/is-process-running-inside-container#existence-of-dockerenv)